Back to top

 }

-ListView calls the getView() method on the adapter for each data element.
-In this method the adapter determines the layout of the row and how the data is mapped to the Views in this layout.
+The adapter needs to create a layout for each row of the list.
+The ListView instance calls the getView() method on the adapter for each data element.
+In this method the adapter creates the row layout and maps the data to the views in the layout.

-This root of the layout is typically a ViewGroup (LayoutManager) and contains several other Views, e.g. an ImageView and a TextView.
+This root of the layout is typically a ViewGroup (layout manager) and contains several other views, e.g., an ImageView and a TextView.
+The following graphic shows a list with different layouts for odd and even rows.

 Adapter provides data and defines the layout per row

-The following shows an implementation of an own adapter.
-This adapter assumes that you have two png files (no.png and yes.png) in one of your res/drawable folders.
-The coding inflates an XML layout file, finds the relevant Views in the layout and sets their content based on the input data.
+The following code shows an implementation of a custom adapter.
+This adapter assumes that you have two png files (no.png and ok.png) in one of your directory]]res/drawable folders.
+The coding inflates an XML layout file, finds the relevant views in the layout and sets their content based on the input data.

 package de.vogella.android.listactivity;